What We Believe

-- We believe that Jesus Christ is the Word made flesh (John 1:14), fully Divine and fully human, the only begotten Son of God who came and dwelt among men in order to completely fulfill the demands of the Law of God that was delivered to Moses at Mount Sinai.
+- We believe that Jesus Christ is the Word made flesh (John 1:14), fully Divine and fully human, the only begotten Son of God who came and lived among men in order to completely fulfill the demands of the Law of God that was delivered to Moses at Mount Sinai.
 The Law contains a standard of moral achievement that no other person could satisfactorily fulfill, and so Christ (the One through whom grace and truth was revealed) came to earth, lived perfectly under the Mosaic Law, and then became the eternal sacrifice for the sins of humanity (Romans 3:20, Galatians 4:4-7, I John 2:2).
 Christ was born of a virgin, lived without sin, gave His life (His body and blood) on the Cross, rose from the dead, ascended to the right hand of God, and now lives forever as our Lord and High Priest (Luke 22:69, Colossians 3:1, Hebrews 1:3, Hebrews 10:10-14).

-- We believe in repentance, which is a turning away from sin and turning to God through faith in Jesus Christ (Mark 1:14-15, Acts 2:37-38, Acts 16:30-33), because the Bible teaches that all have sinned and fall short of the glory of God (Romans 3:23).
-Such a turning to God is called the “new birth” experience (John 3:1-7), and it does not come by any human effort (like joining a church) but only through one’s response to the work of the Holy Spirit in his or her life (Luke 5:32, John 16:7-14).
+- We believe in repentance, which is a turning away from sin and turning to God by grace through faith in Jesus Christ (Mark 1:14-15, Acts 2:37-38, Acts 16:30-33), because the Bible teaches that all have sinned and fall short of the glory of God (Romans 3:23).
+Such a turning to God is called the “new birth” experience (John 3:1-7), and it does not come by any human effort (like joining a church) but only through one’s response to the gospel through the work of the Holy Spirit in his or her life (Luke 5:32, John 16:7-14).
 We also believe in the ongoing conformity (called sanctification or renewing of the mind) of believers in Christ to the nature of Christ, who lives in us by the Holy Spirit (Romans 12:1-2, I Corinthians 6:17-20, II Corinthians 6:17-18, Philippians 2:13, I Peter 1:13-25, I John 3:2-3).
 Seeing our need for repentance, believing in the finished work of Jesus for our salvation, and becoming more like Jesus in our behavior is all a work of God’s grace (Ephesians 2:8-9).

 - We believe in the Christian sacraments of baptism and communion (Matthew 28:19, Acts 2:38, I Corinthians 11:23-32).